Teaching A level Mathematics (TAM)

 Teaching A level Mathematics (TAM) is a sustained professional development course, designed to support the development of teaching skills and subject knowledge of teachers new to teaching AS/A level Mathematics.

-- eight course days, spread over 12 months, devoted to deepening subject knowledge, developing teaching approaches and reflecting on classroom practice
+- six course days, spread over 8 months, devoted to deepening subject knowledge, developing teaching approaches and reflecting on classroom practice

-- two formative lesson observations conducted by a subject specialist
+- a formative lesson observation conducted by a subject specialist

 - textbooks to support your studies

 - access to online teaching and learning resources